October 1, 2021

 As the owner of an S-Corp, you have the option of having a family member work for you.
 There are a wide variety of advantages that come along with employing your spouse or child.
 But in order to maximize your savings, it's important to make sure the pros outweigh the cons.

-pay family members that work overtime the same rate as other employees (generally 1.5 times the base rate for more than 40 hours in a workweek)
+- Pay family members that work overtime at the same rate as other employees (generally 1.5 times the base rate for more than 40 hours in a workweek)

 Hiring Your Spouse